Why data tokenization is insecure

 (Why you can’t stop data breaches – Part II)

 For years, the security industry has relied on data tokenization as a method to secure or de-identify sensitive data at the field level in order to mitigate the risk of data breaches and ensure privacy.
-In fact, many privacy regulations and security standards outline the use of tokenization as a method to ensure compliance and provide Safe Harbor such as PCI DSS and other privacy regulations detailing pseudonymization of data.
+In fact, many privacy regulations and security standards outline the use of data tokenization as a method to ensure compliance and provide Safe Harbor such as PCI DSS and other privacy regulations detailing pseudonymization of data.

 This blog looks at specific tokenization methods and addresses how an adversary could execute attacks to gain knowledge of the transform method and ultimately reverse tokens to steal the protected data.